adamperry-hub/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+Call backs pass in higher order functions and higher order functions allow callbacks into functions

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.